Audi A1 review - Engines, performance and drive

 The 25 TFSI has 94bhp and is slightly more laboured, making its way from 0-62mph in 10.8 seconds.
 With 148bhp and 250Nm of torque, the 1.5-litre 35 TFSI is able to produce a more athletic performance, achieving a 0-62mph time of 7.7 seconds and a top speed of 137mph.

-The 2.0-litre 40 TFSI has a punchy 197bhp and will do 0-62mph in 6.5 seconds.
-The car is let down by the lethargic feel of its auto box and it also comes with a system to play fake engine noises through the audio speakers, in a manner that we find a little unconvincing.
+The top-of-the-range 2.0-litre 40 TFSI is no longer available, but if you do track one down as a used buy it'll provide you with 197bhp and a 0-62mph time of 6.5 seconds.
+The car is let down by the lethargic feel of its auto box, however, and it also comes with a system to play fake engine noises through the audio speakers, in a manner that we find a little unconvincing.

 In this review